Decompositions with atoms and molecules for variable exponent Triebel-Lizorkin-Morrey spaces: Atomic and molecular characterizations

 Note that, given a system $(\varphi_j)_{j\in\N_0}$ constructed from any given admissible pair according to Definition \ref{dfn:admissiblePair}, we have, for each $j\in\N_0$ and for a.e. $x\in\Rn$, that

 where the convergence of the sums in the first line is in the sense of $\SSn$ and in the last line is pointwise.
-The identification between the two being justified by Theorem \ref{conv_convolution} or by Theorem \ref{conv_convolutionB}, depending on which set of special hypotheses \eqref{eq:L1}-\eqref{eq:M1} or \eqref{eq:L2}-\eqref{eq:M2} (together with $\sup_{x\in\Rn}\left(1-\frac{p(x)}{u(x)}\right)<p^-$) we are considering.
+The identification between the two being justified by Theorem \ref{conv_convolution} or by Theorem \ref{conv_convolutionB}, depending on which set of special hypotheses \eqref{eq:L1}-\eqref{eq:M1} or \eqref{eq:L2}-\eqref{eq:M2} (together with $\sup_{x\in\Rn}\left(1-\frac{p(x)}{u(x)}\right)<p^-$) is considered.
 Whatever the case, we can thus write for each $j\in\N_0$ and for a.e. $x\in\Rn$ that

 Note also, whatever the special hypotheses chosen we always have

 and

 So, it is possible to choose $t\in (0,\min\{p^-,q^-,1\})$ such that